John La Touche (lyricist): Biography

 John Treville Latouche was born in Baltimore, Maryland.
 His family moved to Richmond, Virginia, when he was four months old.
 There he attended John Marshall High School before going north to Columbia University.
 He became involved in music and theater, writing for the Varsity Show and joining the Philolexian Society.
 He did not graduate.

-In 1937 Latouche contributed two songs in the revue Pins and Needles.
-For the show Sing For Your Supper (1939), he wrote the lyrics for "Ballad for Uncle Sam", later retitled "Ballad for Americans", with music by Earl Robinson.
-It was featured at both the 1940 Republican Convention and the convention of the American Communist Party, and was extremely popular in 1940s America.
+In 1937, Latouche contributed two songs in the revue Pins and Needles.
+For the show Sing for Your Supper (1939), he wrote the lyrics for "Ballad for Uncle Sam", later retitled "Ballad for Americans", with music by Earl Robinson.
+It was featured at both the 1940 Republican Convention and the convention of the American Communist Party and was extremely popular in 1940s America.

 This 13-minute cantata to American democracy was written for a soloist and as well a full orchestra.
 When performed on the CBS Radio network by singer Paul Robeson, it became a national success.
 Subsequently, both Robeson and Bing Crosby regularly performed it.
 Actor and singer Brock Peters also made a notable recording of the cantata.

-Latouche provided the lyrics for Vernon Duke's songs (including, with Ted Fetter, "Taking A Chance On Love") for the musical Cabin in the Sky (1940).
+Latouche provided the lyrics for Vernon Duke's songs (including, with Ted Fetter, "Taking a Chance on Love") for the musical Cabin in the Sky (1940).
 He also wrote lyrics for Duke's musical Banjo Eyes (1941), which starred Eddie Cantor.
 He appeared as The Gangster in the experimental film Dreams That Money Can Buy (1947).
-He returned to music, writing the lyrics for the song "The Girl With the Pre-Fabricated Heart" (music by Louis Applebaum), which accompanies a sequence conceived by French artist Fernand Léger.
+He returned to music, writing the lyrics for the song "The Girl with the Pre-Fabricated Heart" (music by Louis Applebaum), which accompanies a sequence conceived by French artist Fernand Léger.

 Latouche wrote the book and lyrics for The Golden Apple (1954) with music by Jerome Moross; it won the New York Drama Critics' Circle Award for Best Musical.
 In 1955 he provided additional lyrics for Leonard Bernstein's Candide.

 Latouche also wrote the libretto to Douglas Moore's opera The Ballad of Baby Doe, one of the few American operas to join the standard repertoire.
 In 1955, he collaborated with co-writer Sam Locke and composer James Mundy on the Carol Channing vehicle The Vamp, which closed after a run of only 60 performances.
-He had been working with David Merrick on setting the Eugene O'Neill play Ah, Wilderness to music, but died during working on the adaptation.
+He had been working with David Merrick on setting the Eugene O'Neill play Ah, Wilderness to music, but died while working on the adaptation.
 It was later developed as Take Me Along.

 Latouche was a protégé of James Branch Cabell and friends with writers Gore Vidal and Jack Woodford.
 Latouche dated Louella Woodford when they were both teenagers.
-He also was friends of the architect William Alexander Levy (who designed and built Hangover House for travel writer Richard Halliburton), and writer Paul Mooney, who assisted Halliburton in several of his classic travel works.
+He also was friends with the architect William Alexander Levy (who designed and built Hangover House for travel writer Richard Halliburton), and writer Paul Mooney, who assisted Halliburton in several of his classic travel works.

 Latouche died of a sudden heart attack at his home in Calais, Vermont, aged 41.